mhenrixon/sidekiq-unique-jobs/README.md

 ## Introduction

 This gem adds unique constraints to the sidekiq queues.
 The uniqueness is achieved by acquiring locks for a hash of a queue name, a worker class, and job's arguments.
-Only one lock for a given hash can be acquired.
-What happens when a lock can't be acquired is governed by a chosen strategy.
+By default, only one lock for a given hash can be acquired.
+What happens when a lock can't be acquired is governed by a chosen `on_conflict`strategy.

 This is the documentation for the master branch.
 You can find the documentation for each release by navigating to its tag.